 - Men are more likely than women to get hiccups, and babies and young children are much more likely to get them than adults.

-- The longest recorded attack of hiccups was 68 years and is listed in the Guinness book of records.
+- The longest recorded attack of hiccups was 68 years and it is listed in the Guinness book of records.

 - Babies hiccup even before they are born – which feels very odd to the mother.

-- In India people believe that when you hiccup someone in your family is thinking about you.
+- In India some people believe that when you hiccup someone in your family is thinking about you.

 - Some people believe that you get hiccups when someone is talking about you.